Life Starts Again Every Day and Each Instant

 * The meaning of the word “transfiguration” is sometimes defined as “a complete change of form or appearance into a more beautiful or spiritual state”.
 The process of transfiguration takes place in the way we look at things, as well as in the objects of our examination.

 * A wise look will see Wisdom permeating everything in the Universe.
 As the view of a Sage is born in the pilgrim’s ability to see life, all aspects of existence undergo a transfiguration and that includes the lower self of the observer.

 * The Moon cycle affects the tides of the ocean, the lives of the plants depend on the light of the Sun, and poets talk to the stars in the sky.
 All things in the universe ceaselessly talk to each other, or interact.
 Direct observation shows that astrological movements and geometrical angles between celestial bodies influence in practical ways our states of mind.

-* When the student of philosophy knows that as he looks within at his own soul and away from the outward world, he is not retiring into some individual level of existence that is separated from the cosmos.
+* The student of philosophy knows that as he looks within at his own soul and away from the outward world he is not retiring into some individual kind of existence that is separated from the cosmos.
 He knows that his personality is in fact but a particular way of interaction among anonymous parts of the universe.
 Even this particular pattern of interaction that is “himself” changes all the time, as his learning expands.
 His true self is cosmic, and not isolated.
-The more he knows, the more he sees that this lower self - a specific set of vibration patterns - is a tool, or a friend, and is not his true self.
+The more he knows, the more he sees that his lower self - a specific set of vibration patterns - is a tool, a friend, and not his true self.
 The essence of his individuality is one with the essence of all things.